ansys/pysystem-coupling/doc/source/api/core/settings/basic_settings_types.rst

 - Real (`float`)
 - Boolean (`bool`)

-System Coupling supports expressions for Real settings, and these are specified as strings.
+System Coupling supports expressions for real valued settings, and these are specified as strings.
 Therefore a Python `type hint` :ref:`RealType<real_type>` is defined in the API to allow this option to be expressed.